open-contracting/deploy/docs/deploy/create_server.rst

 All server hostnames should be in the following format ocpXX.open-contracting.org (e.g. ocp01, ocp02 etc).
 Each server should have a unique hostname so for each new server, increment the counter by one.
+To see which hostnames are currently in use `refer to the salt roster config <https://github.com/open-contracting/deploy/blob/master/salt-config/roster>__`.

 3. Deploy the service